* In case of any delay in receiving the OTP, you may verify it later. Please proceed without verification.

 If you enter your Email ID, your password will be sent to your Email ID or

 if you enter your Mobile number, your password will be sent through an SMS on

 your Mobile -

 Vidisha or Besnagar as it is called in the Pali scriptures presents an aura of the ancient and medieval times.
 Seeded in history related to the Mauryas, the Shungas and the Guptas, historical references are very strong in Vidisha.
 The local population also consists of some tribes.
-This small city today holds proof to its affluent past in the form of some amazing monuments.
+This small city of Madhya Pradesh today holds proof to its affluent past in the form of some amazing monuments.

 Religions in Vidisha

 Owing to the numerous temples in and around Vidisha, one can imagine that the Hindu population of the city and district must have been very high.With temples dedicated to Lord Shiva, Lord Vishnu, Jain temples, the nature of people living inVidisha is quite diverse.
 The prevalence of mosques is also notable.
 Some of the temples are Bijamandal Temple, Bajramath Temple, Dashavtar Temple, Maladevi Temple.

 Being part of Central India, Hindi is a commonly spoken by the local population of Vidisha City.
 Malvi and Bundelkhandi which are forms of Western Hindi are spoken in this part of the country.
 Gondi is another language spoken in this part of Madhya Pradesh.
 It is for this reason that travelers and other people coming to Vidisha find it convenient since the use of Hindi is widespread quite a lot.
 English is also prevalent as the formals means of Education and Communication.